Palm Tree vs Palmetto Tree: What’s the Difference?

 Size

 The palmetto tree is typically much smaller than the palm tree and usually grows to about 30 feet tall.
-It’s similar to the palm tree in that it does not have a trunk or bark but instead uses an underground stem.
-Once the palmetto tree establishes the stem, it will start to grow horizontally close to the ground.
+It’s similar to the palm tree in that it does not have a trunk or bark but uses an underground stem.
+Once the palmetto tree establishes the stem, it will grow horizontally close to the ground.
 Most grow no more than 12 feet tall.

 Foliage